-For help, Eve/Danielle turns to Josiah Collins and his servant Ben Stokes, who are the only members of the family left apart from the little boy who will carry on the family name.
-Josiah had finally come around too late to the idea of Vicky’s innocence and is sympathetic to Peter’s plight, but the governor has turned down his appeal to have Peter’s life saved.
+For help, Eve/Danielle turns to Joshua Collins and his servant Ben Stokes, who are the only members of the family left apart from the little boy who will carry on the family name.
+Joshua had finally come around too late to the idea of Vicky’s innocence and is sympathetic to Peter’s plight, but the governor has turned down his appeal to have Peter’s life saved.
 Therefore, Mr. Collins is ready to agree to the lady’s request and have horses ready outside the jail for Peter’s escape.

 Eve in her gratitude steals that book of Collins family history that Vicky brought with her from the 1960s and left behind in the 1790s when she was arrested.
-Josiah had told Ben to take it away and burn it once he had copied the stories about what happened to his family out in his own handwriting, but instead of simply tossing the book on drawing-room fire, Ben gives it to Eve.
+Joshua had told Ben to take it away and burn it once he had copied the stories about what happened to his family out in his own handwriting, but instead of simply tossing the book on drawing-room fire, Ben gives it to Eve.

 Eve carries the book with her back to the courthouse, where she enacts her plan to flirt with the jailer and distract him long enough to drug his drink and, once he’s passed out, free Peter.
 The horses are waiting as promised and there’s no reason why everything doesn’t go according to her plans… except that Peter refuses to escape.
 He places more hope in seeing Vicky again in another life than in running away and spending the rest of this one with Eve.